-for Canada, the federal government; and

-for the Republic of Serbia, the government of the Republic of Serbia;
+- 1. for Canada, the federal government; and - 2. for Côte d'Ivoire, the Government of the Republic of Côte d'Ivoire;

-"New York Convention" means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on 10 June 1958;
+"New York Convention" means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on10 June 1958;

-"person" means a natural person or an enterprise;
+"person" means a natural person, a juridical person or an enterprise;